MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-250.md

 <List of metrics here> FOR THIS, PUT "PARTICULAR QUERIES IN MEETING QUERIES"
 -->
- * Any metrics with a participant filter applied to it will fail.
+ * Any metric that has a participant filter applied to it will fail.